SamEureka/balena-openvscode-server/README.md

-# balena-openvscode-server
+# vscode-remote-ssh-server
-OpenVSCode Server on balenaCloud devices
+VSCode ssh server for remote development on balenaCloud devices